·

 Poofy waiting for a car rental at the airport in Milan.

-My Experience Traveling with a Cat to Italy & later France
+My Experience Traveling with a Cat to Italy, France, Poland, Netherlands, Spain

-Our experience of moving with a cat from the US to Italy was pleasant and easier than we imagined.
+Our experience of moving with a cat from the US to Italy, and then later to France, was pleasant and easier than we imagined.
 However, we’ve traveled with Poofy numerous times before, so we knew what to expect from the flying itself.
 He doesn’t mind traveling by plane and being in the car, and usually enjoys looking at his surroundings at the airport.

-We gave the vet a paper needed for Italy downloaded from USDA website (link here) and that was it.
-The vet had to inquire about the number of his rabies vaccination with his old vet, but it was just a matter of a quick phone call.
+We gave the vet vaccine records and that was it.
+The vet had to inquire about the number of his rabies vaccinations with his old vet, but it was just a matter of a quick phone call.

 Once we got his health certificate filled out it was a matter of getting the stamp from USDA.
-We could have overnight it to Albany, NY office, but as we were flying out to Milan from NYC (it was cheaper and the flight was direct) we decided to schedule an appointment and stop by on our drive.
+First time we did that we could have overnighted to the Albany, NY office, but as we were flying out to Milan from NYC (it was cheaper and the flight was direct) we decided to schedule an appointment and stop by on our drive.

 The cat didn’t seem to mind though and as usual, spread out on both of our laps and slept there for most of the flight, before crawling back to his carrier for more naps.

-Update 2022: Poofy has been to Europe back and forth a few times and moved to France with us as well, and only once did we encounter issues as the checking agent didn’t know how to process a pet fee.
-It’s really a simple process, so don’t fear it!
+Poofy has been to Europe back and forth a few times and moved to France with us as well later on.
+Only once we encounter issues, as the checking agent didn’t know how to process a pet fee or check his EU passport.
+It’s really a simple process, so don’t be scared.

-Poofy has traveled around Italy, France, visited Poland, Switzerland and German.
+Poofy has traveled around Italy, France, visited Poland, Switzerland, and Germany.
 After his first trip to Europe he doesn’t need a USDA certificate anymore, because…

 Poofy is a dual citizen